Shabir Ally

 Shabir Ally (born 1953) is a Guyanese-Canadian Islamic scholar.
 As of 2020, he was President of the Islamic Information & Dawah Centre International in Toronto.
 He promotes a contextual interpretation of Qur'anic verse, and justification of them in similar expressions within the Christian Bible.

 Ally performs dawah by adopting preaching methods targeted at both the Muslim population and the non-Muslim population.

-Biography
+Early life and education

 Shabir Ally was born in c.
 1953 in Guyana, and moved to Canada with his family in 1978.
-He received his B.A. in Religious Studies from Laurentian University and his M.A. and Ph.D. from the University of Toronto.
-His PhD thesis was on the exegesis of the Qur'an (Tafsir).
+He belongs to an Indo-Guyanese family with ancestral roots in Gujarat, India.
+He received his B.A. in religious studies from Laurentian University, with a specialization in Biblical literature, and his M.A. and Ph.D. from the University of Toronto.
+His PhD thesis, completed in 2013, was on the exegesis of the Qur'an (tafsir).
+He also holds a Bachelor of Science degree with a major in physics.

 Views

-Despite his conservative upbringing, many views of Shabir Ally differ significantly from the Traditional Conservative Mainstream Islamic scholars.
+Despite his conservative upbringing, many views of Shabir Ally differ significantly from the traditional conservative mainstream Islamic scholars.